 ISBN 10: 0947971262 ISBN 13: 9780947971267

-There is 1 copy of this book available.
+There are 2 copies of this book available.

 Rails Through Lakeland : An Illustrated History of the Workington - Cockermouth - Keswick - Penrith Railway, 1847 - 1972 Bowtell, Harold D.

 Silver Link Publishing Peterborough, England 1991 Reprint Hard Cover 200 pages B/W Photos - The Cockermouth, Keswick and Penrith Railway (CK&PR) was incorporated by Act of Parliament on 1 August 1861, for a line connecting the town of Cockermouth with the London and North Western Railway (LNWR) West Coast Main Line at Penrith.
 Arrangements for the use of the stations at either end (Cockermouth was already served by the Cockermouth and Workington Railway (C&WR) were included.
 Traffic was worked by the LNWR and (originally) by the Stockton and Darlington Railway (later the North Eastern Railway), both of whom had shares in the company.
 The line was 31 1/2 miles (51 km) in length, and had eight intermediate stations.
 The line opened on 2 January 1865: trains from Penrith began to work through to Whitehaven along the CK&PR/C&WR route from 1 July 1865, when the C&WR station was closed: that railway was absorbed by the LNWR in 1866.
 Although the LNWR provided the passenger services, the CK&PR continued to operate as a separate company until the 1923 Grouping, when it was absorbed by the London, Midland and Scottish Railway.
 Very Good/Very Good

 Price: $84.00 (AUD)

 Bookseller: Train World Pty Ltd Search Seller's BooksBrowse Seller's Books Postage RatesSend Inquiry